DavideBrex/SpikeFlow/README.md

 ## Installation
 ### Step 1 - get Snakemake running
 To run this pipeline, you'll first need to install **Snakemake** (version >= 6.3.0).
-If you already have conda installed, you can simply create a new environment:
+If you already have *conda* installed, you can simply create a new environment:

 ```
 conda create -c bioconda -c conda-forge -n snakemake snakemake
 ```

-In case you do not have conda, we reccomand to install Mamba (a drop-in replacement for conda).
+In case *conda* is not installed on your computer/server, it is advisable to install Mamba, a compatible and efficient alternative.
 See [here](https://github.com/conda-forge/miniforge#mambaforge) the installation steps.

 Once Mamba is installed, run